Shalom90/alx-system_engineering-devops/0x00-shell_basics/README.md

-script which moves all files beginning with an uppercase letter to a directory
+script which deletes all files in the current working directory that ends with the character ~